Grants to Go Back to School Online: Find Free Money for Your Education

 • Online education is a flexible, affordable option for non-traditional students to pursue their academic goals.

-• Various grants and scholarships are available to help fund online education programs based on financial need, academic achievement, and demographic criteria.
+• Various grants and scholarships fund online education programs, based on financial need, academic achievement, and demographic criteria.

 Online Education: A Flexible Option for Non-Traditional Students